BasedLinux/bsd/maintainers/security-reports.md

    - Provide proof of concept code (if available).
    - Reference any further reading material that may be appropriate.

-1. Establish a private communication channel (e.g. a Matrix room) with the reporter and all Nix maintainers.
+1. Establish a private communication channel (e.g. a Matrix room) with the reporter and all Bsd maintainers.

 1. Communicate with the reporter which team members are assigned and when they are available.